Mpox

 - Sores may be inside the body, including the mouth, vagina, or anus.

-Prevention
+Prevention of Mpox

-There are number of ways to prevent the spread of mpox, including: - Always talking to your sexual partner/s about any recent illness and being aware of new or unexplained sores or rashes on your body or your partner’s body, including on the genitals and anus
+- Always talking to your sexual partner/s about any recent illness and being aware of new or unexplained sores or rashes on your body or your partner’s body, including on the genitals and anus

 - Avoiding close contact, including sex, with people with symptoms like sores or rashes